willfixlater/resume/resources/markup/en/professional_experience.md

 ## Professional Experience

+**Senior Software Engineer** [May, 2023 - Present]
+*Qantas Loyalty*
+* Worked with Clojure, Elasticsearch, AWS & many other technologies to maintain and enhance the system of micro-services that powers Qantas Hotels & Holidays' search and inventory systems.
+* Contributed to the technical design of new features and mentored other members of the team.
+* Provided support to the production environment of deployed systems.

-**Senior Software Engineer** [September, 2022 - Present]
+**Senior Software Engineer** [September, 2022 - May, 2023]
 *Kinde*
-* Helping to build a platform that will be the future of SaaS product development, covering features including authentication, user management, feature flags, billing & analytics.
+* Helped to build a platform that aims to be the future of SaaS product development, covering features including authentication, user management, feature flags, billing & analytics.
-* Works with Golang, PL/pgSQL, AWS and a language developed in-house to render HTML in PostgreSQL.
+* Worked with Golang, PL/pgSQL, AWS and a language developed in-house to render HTML in PostgreSQL.

 **Senior Software Engineer** [October, 2021 - September, 2022]
 *Qantas Loyalty*
 * Worked with Clojure, Elasticsearch, AWS & many other technologies to maintain and enhance the system of micro-services that powers Qantas Hotels & Holidays' search and inventory systems.
 * Contributed to the technical design of new features and mentored other members of the team.
 * Provided support to the production environment of deployed systems.

+***

 **Senior Software Engineer** [April, 2021 - October 2021]
 *Domain Group*